 Short-term health insurance plans are not available in New York

-- New York does not allow the sale of short-term plans.
+- The state of New York does not allow the sale of short-term health plans.

-- New York requires health plans to be guaranteed renewable and cover essential health benefits.
+- New York regulations requires health plans to be guaranteed renewable and cover essential health benefits.

 - New York’s rules continue to apply, even though the federal government has relaxed the rules for short-term plans.